 Let me tell you a story!

 “Storytelling in various marketing contexts has been a trend lately“, says M.Sc. (econ.)
-Eeva Solja who defends her thesis Let me tell you a story.
-Consumer responses to company-created brand stories on Friday, 15th October, at Hanken School of Economics in Helsinki.
+Eeva Solja who defended her thesis Let me tell you a story.
+Consumer responses to company-created brand stories on Friday, 15th October, 2017, at Hanken School of Economics in Helsinki.
 Solja continues that brand stories encompass a wide array of stories, not only the perhaps most typical story type about a company’s history.
 “No, there are plenty of different story types and contexts for transmitting them.
 For instance the ice-cream brand Ben and Jerry’s has short, funny stories on its ice-cream packages.
 Stories are also told on for instance price tags and web pages.”

 Stories have been the subject of research within the field of marketing.
 However, most of this research is conducted in an advertising context.
 We hence know something about how advertising stories impact consumers’ brand responses, but there is a paucity of studies on how stories work in other key marketing contexts, such as product packages and price promotion.